hannah-j-wood/Rosalind-solutions/README.md

 # Rosalind-solutions
-My solutions to Rosalind practice problems
+My solutions to Rosalind bioinformatics practice problems using Python.